LazyDev26/w-bud/README.md

 Contributions are welcome.
 Some areas that could use help:

-- Additional agent integrations (Claude CLI, Aider, etc.)
+- Additional agent integrations (Claude CLI, etc.)
 - Support for Linear, GitHub Issues, or other project trackers
 - Multi-board / multi-project support
 - Persistent storage backend (SQLite, etc.)
 - Support for configuring models and reasoning effort of the CLI agents
 - Try enabling the w-bud with cloud agents(`codex cloud`, `agent --cloud`, `copilot -p "/delegate"`) to make w-bud accessible to from anywhere
+- Enabling support for PR creation with the worktree created
+- Update comments for JIRA stories

 ---